dschlyter/dotfiles/wiki/manjaro.md

 (--orphans removes packages not needed, and --unneeded checks that the package removed is not needed)

+And you can just clean up stuff with

+    pamac remove -uo

+### List installed packages

+    pamac list -i

 ### List dependencies

 Or reverse dependencies with -r.
 Limit large output depth with -d.